2022 NSORRA Hare Scramble Class Promotions

 How Do Scramble Class Promotions Work?

-- The top 3 finishers in each class, with the exception of +50, Women A and Expert, are automatically moved to the next higher level.
+- The top 3 finishers in each class, with the exception of +50, Women and Expert classes, are automatically moved to the next higher level.

 - The Race Committee then looks at the next racer(s) who finished close but may not have placed due to a crash or breakdown at a race or two.
 If their performance was within the top 3 finishing order with comparable lap times, they will also be promoted.